The Importance of a Robust Crisis Management Program: Lessons from the AWS Outage

 Build a crisis management program before the outage happens.
 Preparation beats reaction.

-Define roles, responsibilities and communication flows clearly — everyone knows what to do when the alert sounds.
+Define roles, responsibilities, and communication flows clearly — everyone should know what to do when the alert sounds.

 Practice regularly.
-Test scenarios where your main provider is unavailable or key service fails.
+Test scenarios where your main provider is unavailable or a key service fails.

-After the incident: review, document, update — don’t let the same blind spots linger.
+After the incident: review, document, and update — don’t let the same blind spots linger.

 Conclusion